fpesceKU/BLOCKING/README.md

 - Reblocking of mono-dimensional serially correlated data series (e.g. Collective variables) [https://doi.org/10.1007/978-1-4939-9608-7_21]

-- Automatic selection of correlation length and standard error of the mean [https://doi.org/10.1103/PhysRevE.83.066706]
+- Automatic selection of correlation length and standard error of the mean with a check on convergence [https://doi.org/10.1103/PhysRevE.83.066706]